buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Sornelian

 The genesis of the Sornelian is due to the Patron Efrem (page ).
-Efrem decided that nature should have a greater voice in terrestrial matters and established that anthropomorphic animals should exist in order to rebalance the overwhelming power of other humanoid creatures.
+Efrem decided that nature should have a greater voice in terrestrial matters and established that anthropomorphic animals should exist to rebalance the overwhelming power of other humanoid creatures.

 A Sornelian has a head similar to that of an anthropomorphic animal but the body is more similar to a humanoid biped.
 Depending on the animal, the Sornelian might also have fur, feathers, scales, and claws.
 The dimensions of a Sornelian depend very much on the original animal, varying from small to medium size.
 The anthropomorphic aspect of a Sornelian is as varied as the animals they resemble.